-- 11.1 Operational documents concerning the Service that have been provided to the Access Seeker by the Access Provider may be amended: - (a) by the Access Provider from time to time to implement or reflect a change to its standard processes, subject to: - i. giving 20 Business Days prior written notice to the Access Seeker including a documented list of all amendments, and a marked-up copy of the proposed new operational document that clearly identifies all amendments; and - ii. allowing the Access Seeker to provide comments during the notice period on the proposed amendments, and giving reasonable consideration to reasonably implementing any comments which the Access Seeker has made on the proposed amendments; and - (b) otherwise, by agreement of the parties. - 11.1A Operational documents referred to in this clause include ordering and provisioning manuals, fault management procedures and operational manuals. - 11.2 Upon completion of the process set out in clause 11.1, the Access Provider must notify the Access Seeker and make available to the Access Seeker a copy of the new operational document - 11.3 Where operational documents concerning the Service are amended in accordance with clause 11.1 and the Access Seeker believes that the amendments: - a) are unreasonable; or - b) deprive the Access Seeker of a fundamental part of the bargain it obtained under this FAD;
+- 11.1 Operational documents concerning the Service that have been provided to the Access Seeker by the Access Provider, or should be provided because they affect the supply of the Service including the technical and operational quality of the Service, or affect the rights and/or obligations of an Access Seeker, may be amended: - a) by the Access Provider from time to time to implement or reflect a change to its standard processes, subject to: - giving 20 Business Days prior written notice to the Access Seeker including a documented list of all amendments, and a marked-up copy of the proposed new operational document that clearly identifies all amendments; and - ii. allowing the Access Seeker to provide comments during the notice period on the proposed amendments, and where provided, the Access Provider having reasonably considered those comments and implemented any such comments where the Access Provider considers it reasonable to do so; and - b) otherwise, by agreement of the parties. - 11.1A Operational documents referred to in this clause include ordering and provisioning manuals, fault management procedures and operational manuals. - 11.1B For the purposes of 11.1(a)(ii), an Access Provider in considering whether it is reasonable for it to implement any comments may consider whether the changes reflect all Access Seeker and the Access Provider's interests. - 11.2 Upon completion of the process set out in clause 11.1, the Access Provider must notify the Access Seeker and make available to the Access Seeker a copy of the new operational document - 11.3 Where operational documents concerning the Service are amended in accordance with clause 11.1 and the Access Seeker believes that the amendments: - a) are unreasonable; or - b) deprive the Access Seeker of a fundamental part of the bargain it obtained under this FAD: